cloudinary/cloudinary_dart/CONTRIBUTING.md

 ## Fixing a bug / Implementing a new feature

 - Follow the instructions detailed in [Code contribution](#code-contribution)
-- Open a new GitHub pull request
+- Open a new GitHub pull request.
 - Ensure the PR description clearly describes the bug / feature.
 Include relevant issue number if applicable.
 - Provide test code that covers the new code